HealthTech · AI Product Design · Human-Centered AI

 Reframed question

-How will people interact with their health data in the future in order to act more independently?
+How will people interact with their health data in the future to live self-determined and healthy lives?

 Health is not only data